top of page

 Quick background

-Vasari’s Lives begins in Florence, and In many ways, the Renaissance did begin there.
+Vasari’s Lives begins in Florence, and In many ways, the Renaissance began there.
 As communities across Europe began to urbanize in the 13th century, market trade and therefore merchants proliferated, creating a bustling middle class (no longer servants, not yet nobility).
 As trade networks expanded across Europe and eventually across the oceans, European populations and economies continued to grow.

 The enormous wealth generated from expanding global trade is seen early in Florence, which by the mid 1300’s, had over 100,000 citizens.
 By then, over 80 banks (and even more bankers) made fortunes on the trade of silk, wool and other goods.
 Boys had access to public education, while craft guilds trained apprentices to serve new patrons and businesses.